Skip to content

 externalTrafficPolicy

-There's two different values for spec.externalTrafficPolicy.
-The option determines each node balances connections between all endpoints of a Service (Cluster, default) or only such that reside on that Node (Local).
+spec.externalTrafficPolicy has two values.
+The option determines if each node balances connections across all endpoints of a Service (Cluster, default) or restricts them to endpoints on that Node (Local).

 1. Local